dan-visser-lends/tableau-server-client-tasks/README.md

 # tableau-server-client-tasks

+### NOTE!
+These functions remain untested, so please use at your own risk.

 This is a repo of scripts used to manage tasks on tableau server, built using tableau client server: an opensource library that interacts with Tableau's REST API.

 The tools are designed, and therefore someone set to, tasks that are implemented for the specific methodology of managing the tableau server when the tools were made.